stellargraph/stellargraph/README.md

 ## Discourse Community

 Feel free to ask questions and discuss problems on the [StellarGraph Discourse forum](https://community.stellargraph.io).

-## CI

-### buildkite integration

-The Buildkite pipeline can be viewed in [https://buildkite.com/stellar/stellargraph-public/](https://buildkite.com/stellar/stellargraph-public/)

 ## Citing
 StellarGraph is designed, developed and supported by [CSIRO's Data61](https://data61.csiro.au/).